 Roadmap towards responsible viscose & modal fibre manufacturing

 This roadmap outlines key principles and guidelines for cleaning up the manufacturing of viscose and modal, and was developed to provide guidance to brands and retailers, following the publication of Dirty Fashion: how pollution in the global textile supply chain is making viscose toxic.
 The document outlines general prerequisites for responsible sourcing by brands, and calls for brands to leverage their purchasing power to move viscose manufacturers to closed-loop production system by 2023-25.
-A number of high street brands, including ASOS, Inditex, H&M, Tesco and Marks & Spencer, have publicly committed to include the key principles on responsible viscose production, as set out in section 4 of this Roadmap, in their responsible sourcing policies.
+A number of high street brands, including ASOS, Inditex, H&M, Tesco, Marks & Spencer and Esprit, have publicly committed to include the key principles on responsible viscose production, as set out in section 4 of this Roadmap, in their responsible sourcing policies.
 Changing Markets Foundation, along with other NGOs, is calling on the other brands and retailers to follow their lead and move viscose industry in a sustainable direction.